folio-org/okapi/CONTRIBUTING.md

 it now, it has served its purpose.
 But if you think there is more work that should be done in this branch, of course you don't delete it.

+This merging can also be done on the command line, if you prefer (TODO - Describe how)

+When done, you probably want to delete the local branch from your own machine

+    git branch -d gh-7

 (TODO - Describe the automatic testing, when it is up and running)